 Speaking of locker colors, make sure your locker is in a location that is easy to find as well, so that you aren’t stuck wandering around.
-My locker was always on the lower level and had a padlock instead of a combination lock, so I could easily distinguish it.
+My locker was always on the lower level.
+It also had a padlock instead of a combination lock, so I could easily distinguish it.
 Students can also add tactile dots or painter’s tape to make their locker even easier to find.
-Read more about my locker and accommodations here.

 Watch out for obstacles

 There have been many times that I have accidentally run into trash cans in the middle of the hallway or walked straight into a pole.
 I wish I could say that my cane has eliminated these instances from occurring, but the knocked over garbage can outside my programming class suggests otherwise.
 Learn to watch for obstacles and familiarize yourself with where they are located.